Impresa

 The company, which was founded by Francisco Pinto Balsemão, is listed on the Euronext Lisbon stock exchange.

 History

 The origins of Impresa goes back to 1972.
 In 1991 the company established a holding company, the Balsemão group.
 Next year it started the first private television channel, SIC, in Portugal.

 In 2011 the company established Media Rumo SA in Angola.

+Negotiations emerged on September 26, 2025 that Italian group MediaForEurope was set to acquire shares in the group.
+With the announcement of the IPO, Impresa's stock prices doubled.